kirchoffpt/karly-sixtyfour/README.md

 The project started as more low-level C style with C++ classes thrown in but I'm currently in the process of refactoring, adding tests, and just generally messing with things.

 ## BUILD
-Just cmake the src folder and then build (try `cmake -B ./bin`).
+Just cmake the root folder and then build (try `cmake -B ./bin`).
 Should work for both g++ and msvc (Note that CXX20 is set in CMakeLists.txt).

 I can share the dockerfile for full deployment of a lichess bot if anyone wants it.